dougbutner/web-4/README.md

 #  Information Entropy
 Web 3 focuses on storing information forever in a provable way.
 Web 4 introduces a **counter-model** which may be **optionally** adopted by any time-token-based system.
 In this model, who did what becomes **harder and harder to know** the more time that passes.

-This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.
+This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular account or contract is to access.
 This can be implemented by increasing the difficulty required to verify a transaction chain, or economically by increasing the fees associated with accessing or interacting with old smart contracts.

 With **information entropy**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
 The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.
 This difficulty may be overcame with resources or tokens required to execute a smart contract.

+An extension of this idea is to require more and more time tokens be accumulated by an account to interact with a smart contract.
+For example, you could require an account needs to receive 1 *event participation token* to interact with an event modification contract, then increase this requirement as more events take place, which would be represented by referencing passing time units in a smart contract.

 ## Information Entropy and Biosecrets
 Information fidelity requirements can also be degraded over time.
 For example, when generating a user's biokey, it can be assumed that the more time that passes, the more the biometrics of the individual will change.